oar-team/colmet/README.md

 Usage : start colmet-node with option `--enable-RAPL`

 A file named RAPL_mapping.[timestamp].csv is created in the working directory.
-It established the correspondence between `counter_1`, `counter_2`, etc from hdf5 files and the actual name of the metric as well as the package and zone (core / uncore / dram) of the processor the metric refers to.
+It established the correspondence between `counter_1`, `counter_2`, etc from collected data and the actual name of the metric as well as the package and zone (core / uncore / dram) of the processor the metric refers to.

-If a given counter is not supported by harware the metric name will be "`counter_not_supported_by_hardware`" and `0` values will appear in hdf5 table; `-1` values in hdf5 table means there is no counter mapped to the column.
+If a given counter is not supported by harware the metric name will be "`counter_not_supported_by_hardware`" and `0` values will appear in the collected data; `-1` values in the collected data means there is no counter mapped to the column.

 #### Perfhw